semacammetu/Hypothesis-driven-experiment-design-with-SEDML-extension/README.md

 (2) A map for hospital capacities: transformed into variable limits, (3) Hypotheses: transformed into list of hypotheses.

-System specications SED-ML
+System specifications SED-ML
 2 hypotheses listOfHypotheses
-1 default initial values for a single simulation listOfSimulations 1 default initial values for a single model listOfModels 1 default initial values for a single task listOfTasks 2 system specication listOfDataGenerators
+1 default initial values for a single simulation listOfSimulations 1 default initial values for a single model listOfModels 1 default initial values for a single task listOfTasks 2 system specification listOfDataGenerators

 Table 2.
-User-dened specications to SED-ML Mapping
+User-defined specifications to SED-ML Mapping

 For the sake of simplicity and readability of the SED-ML model, we only presented the extended listOfHypotheses for a single variable part of the generated SED-ML